bbonny/quiz-react/README.md

   },
 ```

-Finaly we can write the render method.
-We want our component to display two types of screen; a question with its available answer and the result of a quiz session.
-Our main render call one of them depending of the current state:
+Finaly we can write the ```render``` method.
+We want our component to display two types of screen; a question with its available answers and the result of a quiz session.
+Our main renders calls one of them based on the current state:
 ```javascript
   render: function(){
     if (!this.state.quiz.questions) {return <div></div>}